alberto-leon-crespo/dailytrends/README.md

 ```bash
 nvm use
 ```
 The command read .nvmrc and set your NVM version to v14.21.2.
-If prefer install node manually Dont use any version up tp v14 LTS for compatibility reasons
+If prefer install node manually.
+Dont use any version up to v14 LTS for compatibility reasons

 Then u need to install all deps